roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© "Look at it, Tom.
+"Look at it, Tom.
 Really stare at it."
 Mom whispered.
 "Look at your mother's cunt.
 Cause that's what it is.
 A filthy fucking cunt.
 Most moms have nice, plump little pussies.
 Not me, I have a sleek, taut cunt, built for pleasure, built to take a dick.
 This is what you've wanted for so long, Tom.
 You owe this cunt so much.
 So... kiss it.
 Give your mom's cunt a nice, wet kiss... and use some tongue while you're at it."

  I glanced at Mom as she stared me down, raising her eyebrows, daring me to eat her cunt.
 I didn't want her to push me around so easily.
 I mean, I had wanted to slow-play this sex, but admittedly, I had lost sight of the goal the minute I felt Mom's breasts smothering my face.
 And now, being inches from my own mother's cunt, smelling her scent, almost tasting her juices on my tongue, at that moment what Mom wanted me to do was exactly what I wanted.